Skip to main content

 Making a Forest Read-Only

-You can configure an existing forest to only allow reads and to disallow inserts, updates and deletes to any documents stored in the forest.
+You can configure an existing forest to allow only reads and to disallow inserts, updates and deletes to any documents stored in the forest through the updates allowed field on the Create New Forests or the Configure Forests page.

 MarkLogic Server supports two read-only forest settings: